How I Took a Step Back to Move My Career Forward

 After nearly two years in the retail industry, I realized office experience would be crucial to my success (and my resume), and once again took a step back.
 I began working as a receptionist to gain office experience.
 If you have ever transitioned from food service or retail to office work, you may know exactly what I am going to say next.

 You see, when you reset your career, you don’t lose all of the skills you have developed.
-As I’ve mentioned before, many of those skills are transferable and relevant to other career paths.
+As we’ve mentioned before, many of those skills are transferable and relevant to other career paths.
 Coming from a career where the two hardest things to find we’re good cooks and time, you can imagine that sitting at a desk and waiting for a phone to ring became nearly impossible.

 I worked my way through the company rather quickly, primarily due to my willingness to allow my workaholic tendencies to take over and high turnover rates within the company.
 This is also the job that taught me it doesn’t pay to be a workaholic.